Sergey Donskoy

 Assistant to Chair

 Sergey Donskoy holds master-level degrees in public administration, in law, and in economics.
 He gained expertise in infotech and legal domains, and acquired work experience in a number of organizations, including U.S. corporations.
-In 2000, Sergey first in the world proposed crowdinvesting based on individual contracts and advocated for enacting a law promoting and protecting crowdinvesting entities.

-Sergey is Fulbright alumnus and Chair at Professional Competence Institute — a research organization developing the platforms and promoting Quaternary education as a national socioeconomic institution.
+Sergey Donskoy published scholarly articles on institutional economics of national systems of innovation.
+He developed university course programs along with academic tutorials, gained teaching experience, instructed university students and evaluated their works.
+Sergey is Fulbright alumnus and Chairman at Professional Competence Institute — a research organization developing the platforms and promoting Quaternary education as a socioeconomic institution.
 At IIBHB Sergey works on attracting grants, scientific aspects and legal matters associated with developing and realization of IIBHB projects.